 Boomers spend decades working toward retirement and an easier and freer life.
 Travel for Boomers has always been a ubiquitous rite of passage for their future.

 Yet, when you arrive at this most important part of your life, the ability to see the world and experience other cultures is not as easy as we dreamed.

 The following are a few questions and observations to consider:

-Truth be told: you are living longer and are more energetically than all other generations before you.
+Truth be told: you are living longer and more energetically than all other generations before you.
 Longevity changes the narrative structures of life.

 Travel not only helps you orient your life, but it also has the capacity to integrate differences.
 Of course, there are always accommodations to be made even when traveling with a husband, a best friend or strangers.

-Before I undertook a 3-week trip with my boyfriend, I knew he had a propensity to hover over maps and had to know the details of every outing.
+Before I undertook a three-week trip with my boyfriend, I knew he had a propensity to hover over maps and had to know the details of every outing.
 Most of the time, he “drove” the bus or taxi.